 Starting in the second year, students take courses from a variety of fields within economics.
 A requirement of the PhD program is to complete two majors and one minor in different fields.
 We offer courses in six fields.

 Students must present their second-year paper by the end of October of the third year.
 Papers are presented at the brown-bag session relevant to the student’s field of research.
 Both faculty readers and a member of the graduate committee must attend the presentation.
-Papers should be revised according to the readers’ feedback, and a final version of the paper must be submitted by the first week of December.
+Papers should be revised according to the readers’ feedback, and a final version of the paper must be submitted by December 15.
 Readers evaluate the paper based on its potential for eventual publication in a top or second-tier field journal.
 All papers are considered for the department’s Best Second-Year Paper Award.